-- ii.
-Charter;
+- a) Charter;

-- iii.
-Composition and quality;
+- b) Composition and quality;

-- iv.
-Meetings;
+- c) Meetings;

-- v.
-Duties and responsibilities; and
+- d) Duties and responsibilities; and

-- vi.
-Performance as a member.
+- e) Performance as a member.

 ANNEX F

 GT Tower International, Ayala Avenue corner H.V.
 Dela Costa St., Makati City

 RISK OVERSIGHT COMMITTEE CHARTER

 OBJECTIVES

 This written Charter establishes a separate, stand-alone and independent committee of the Board of Directors of GT Capital Holdings, Inc. (the "Corporation" or the "Company") known as the Risk Oversight Committee ("ROC"), and defines the duties and responsibilities of its members and reporting functions to the Company's Board of Directors.